Guestman2/RoN_Automizer/README.md

 -War democracy not availible yet (Still yet to be worked on)

 UPCOMING CHANGES:
--Increased Reliability of Auto justify
+-Increased Reliability of Auto justify (ADDED) 8/3/21 -Auto groups deletes any groups previously created (ADDED) 8/2/21 -Update functionality built into the script itself.
+(ADDED) 8/2/21 -Auto justify work on fullscreen (ADDED) 8/3/21
--Auto groups deletes any groups previously created (ADDED) -Update functionality built into the script itself.
-(ADDED)
+-War democracy automated